IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 [r.List](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Reader.List) function.
 The r.List function will create a `.Items` field in the
 ObjectList we pass in which will be populated with the objects for a given namespace.

 This code is really important since it uses the [ListOption](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#ListOption) package which offers options for filtering results.
-In our case, we want to filter all the the po
+In our case, we want to filter all the the pods which are in our given namespace and have the same labels as our Memcached custom resource.
+Matching labels is important, since this is how we will distinguish certain groups of pods from others.
 ```go
 podList := &corev1.PodList{}
 listOpts := []client.ListOption{